rnivash/textdb/README.md

 Welcome to TextDB
 =================
-TextDB is a simple {Save your data in text file}, open source object-relational mapper for the .NET framework. {It is not fully ready}
+TextDB is a simple {Save your data in text file}, open source object-relational mapper for the .NET framework.

 Licenses
 --------